showrin20/BracU_Courses/CSE449/Concept_paper_3/readme.md

 ## An Empirical Study of Federated Learning on IoT-Edge Devices

-This repository contains the Presentation Slides and a report related to the paper titled "DEVELOPING AN AGENT-BASED SIMULATION MODEL OF THE USE OF DIFFERENT
+This repository contains the Presentation Slides and a report related to the paper titled "An Empirical Study of Federated Learning on IoT-Edge Devices"
-COMMUNICATION TECHNOLOGIES IN INTER-ORGANIZATIONAL DISASTER RESPONSE COORDINATION
-"

 ## Presentation Slides